Videomatch

 Videomatch was a late-night 120-minute Argentine comedy show hosted by Marcelo Tinelli and broadcast on Telefe that first aired in March 1, 1990 in the midnight time slot.

-Currently the show still airs under the name of Showmatch (changing its name after switching to channel 9).
-A late-night talk show is a type of talk show that first became popular in the United States.
-It's mostly made up of comedic monologues regarding the news of the day, guest interviews, comic sketches, and musical performances.
-It is distinguished by spontaneous discussion and an impression of immediacy and intimacy, as if the host were addressing to everyone of the millions of viewers individually.
+The show changed its name to Showmatch in 2005 after moving to Canal 9.

 History

 Videomatch began as a sports show.
 Since its second year, sports were replaced with bloopers, and then comedy sketches, increasing its success to a large extent.
 According to Tinelli:

 In this way, Tinelli got a second show, Ritmo de la noche, comprising the same cast of Videomatch but airing Sundays on primetime.

 Videomatch continued on Telefe until 2004, with excellent ratings, being the most-watched show in all its years and becoming a "classic"; until an argument between Marcelo Tinelli and Claudio Villaruel (Director of Programming for Telefe) led to Tinelli leaving the channel.

 The show then switched to Channel 9, changing its name to Showmatch.